realglobe-Inc/release-next-pr-action/README.md

 ### Reviewing and merging serial pull requests

 This is the previous example, but is changed a bit:
-Information whether each pull request is draft or not is added.
+Information is added whether each pull request is draft.

 ```txt
                  br2